datvuthanh/HybridNets/README.md

 ```
 Please check `python train.py --help` for cheat codes.

 **IMPORTANT:** If you want to train on multiple gpus, use `train_ddp.py`.
-Tested on DGX100 with 8xA100 40GB.
+Tested on NVIDIA DGX with 8xA100 40GB.
-Why didn't I combine DDP into the already existing `train.py` script?
+Why didn't we combine DDP into the already existing `train.py` script?
 1. Lots of if-else.
 2. Don't want to break functioning stuffs.
 3. Lazy.